alisial94/DE1_SQL_Food-GoodsOrders_ETL/term_1/README.md

 ![ETL pipeline](https://github.com/alisial94/Data-Engineering-1---SQL/blob/main/term_1/ETL_Diagram.png)

-The data warehouse “sales_details” contains specific fields from all the tables created as a part of operational layer.
+The data warehouse “sales_details” contains specific fields from all the tables created as a part of the operational layer.
 To create the data warehouse, I first created a procedure that would join the tables to create the data warehouse.
 Below is a quick snapshot of the columns in the data warehouse.

 ![warehouse](https://github.com/alisial94/Data-Engineering-1---SQL/blob/main/term_1/dw(sales_details)_table.png)